zimmski/tavor/README.md

 - #### exec

   Executes a given command for every generation.
-The validation of the data can be done via the executable and by using additional <code>--exec-\*</code> reduce command options.
-At least one <code>--exec-\*</code> matcher must be used to validate the reduced generations.
+The validation of the data can be done via the executable and by using additional `--exec-\*` reduce command options.
+At least one `--exec-\*` matcher must be used to validate the reduced generations.

-  For example the following command will execute a binary called <code>validate</code> with the default exec settings which feed the generation via STDIN to the started process.
-The <code>--exec-exact-exit-code</code> reduce command option is used to validate that the exit code of the original data matches the exit codes of reduce generations.
+  For example the following command will execute a binary called `validate` with the default exec settings which feed the generation via STDIN to the started process.
+The `--exec-exact-exit-code` reduce command option is used to validate that the exit code of the original data matches the exit codes of reduce generations.

   ```bash
   tavor --format-file file.tavor reduce --input-file file.input --exec validate --exec-exact-exit-code
   ```

-  The method of feeding the generation to the process can be changed using the <code>--exec-argument-type</code> reduce command option.
-The following command puts the generation into a temporary file which is defined using the environment variable <code>TAVOR_DD_FILE</code>:
+  The method of feeding the generation to the process can be changed using the `--exec-argument-type` reduce command option.
+The following command puts the generation into a temporary file which is defined using the environment variable `TAVOR_DD_FILE`:

   ```bash
   tavor --format-file file.tavor reduce --input-file file.input --exec validate --exec-exact-exit-code --exec-argument-type environment
   ```

-  The reduce command allows to validate the execution using additional <code>--exec-*</code> reduce command options.
-For example the exit code and STDERR can be validated to match the original input using the <code>--exec-exact-exit-code</code> and <code>--exec-exact-stderr</code> reduce command options:
+  The reduce command allows to validate the execution using additional `--exec-*` reduce command options.
+For example the exit code and STDERR can be validated to match the original input using the `--exec-exact-exit-code` and `--exec-exact-stderr` reduce command options:

   ```bash
   tavor --format-file file.tavor reduce --input-file file.input --exec validate --exec-exact-exit-code --exec-exact-stderr